darkdefender27/dotemacs/README.md

 ## dotemacs

-A short and sweet emacs setup for Clojure brought to you by the folks at Nilenso.
-This is intended to get folks up and running with Emacs for editing Clojure code with zero configuration.
-If you are interested in further functionality, feel free to go down that rabbithole :)

 To get a taste of what Emacs has to offer, you might want to check out the short screencasts at http://emacsrocks.com/.

 ## Installing